- Full terms and conditions

 Please note that there are three rooms for hire and there may be several groups in the hall at the same time.
 The hiring agreement specifies the room's booked and the use of additional rooms is restricted.

 - The Bookings Secretary will provide a fob for the door entry system which opens the Hall and the specific rooms booked.
 The heating in the main hall is on a timer set to come on before bookings.
-The Meeting, Social and Games Rooms have gas fires which can be lit following the instructions on each unit If the use of the oven and/or dishwasher has been booked they will be unlocked ready for use.
+The Meeting, Social and Games Rooms have gas fires which can be lit following the instructions on each unit.
+The oven and dishwasher are available for use by all hirers and are included in the hiring fee.
 Clear instructions are kept in the kitchen for all kitchen appliances.
 If the hearing loop/sound system is booked the microphones will be left on the stage.
 If you wish to use the projector/screen in connection with a laptop for a presentation or to show a film this must be pre-booked and a member of the hall committee will guide you through its use.

 - Once your meeting has started, please keep the front door locked to prevent unauthorised access to the hall.
 There are labelled bells outside which ring in each of the rooms and an answerphone in each room to let in latecomers.